selimssevgi/learning/psychology/7-habits-of-highly-effective-people.md

 >> gets us to the wrong place faster

 * all things are created twice:
   - there is a mental or first creation, and a physical or second creation of all things

 - Habit 1 says: "You are the creator."
 - Habit 2 is the first creation

+- management is a bottom-line focus:
+  - *how* can I best accomplish certain things?

-- leadership deals with the top line: what are the things I want to accomplish?
+- leadership deals with the top line:
+  - *what* are the things I want to accomplish?

 >> Management is doing things right, leadership is doing the right things.